-The hold bits or pulses CAH and CBH are coupled to the hold flip-flops 806 and 807, and are operable to set these hold flip-flops if a speaker is on "hold".
-The outputs CAH-1 and CBH-1 from the hold flip-flops 806 and 807 are coupled to NAND gates 808 and 809, respectively, and both are coupled to a NAND gate.
-During the occurrence of the QE-1 pulse, if either signal CAH-1 or CBH-1 is true, the speaker select flipflop 803 is operated to select the other speaker.
+The hold bits or pulses CAH and CBH are coupled to these hold flop-flops if a speaker is on "hold".
+The outputs CAH-1 and CBH-1 from the hold flop-flops 806 and 807 are coupled to NAND gates 808 and 809, respectively, and both are coupled to a NAND gate.
+Curing the occurrence of the QE-1 pulse, if either signal CAH-1 or CBH-1 is true, the speaker select flopflop 803 is operated to select the other speaker.
 Alternatively, if both signals CAH-1 and CBH-1 are true, the speaker select flip-flop 803 is undetermined.
 However, the NAND gate 810 is enabled and its output is coupled to the NAND gate 811.
 This latter gate 811, during the C-O pulse, is enabled and, in turn, disables both inputs to the steering gate 850.
-As a result, a null or quiet code 35 of all 1's is sent out to the PCM peripherals.
+As a result, a null or quiet code of all 1's is sent out to the PCM peripherals.